X-CASH-official/xcash-dpops/scripts/autoinstaller/README.md

 rm -f lxc_autoinstaller.sh 2&> /dev/null && wget https://raw.githubusercontent.com/n3me5is-git/xcash-dpops/master/scripts/autoinstaller/lxc_autoinstaller.sh && chmod +x lxc_autoinstaller.sh && ./lxc_autoinstaller.sh
 ```

+## Short version

+Simply run option (1) the first time (to install LXD on your system), then run option (2) to download th x-cash image (using the handle provided below), then run the option (3) to configure your node (creating/importing wallet/keys, setting shared delegate parameters and optionally register your delegate, with all the extra info).
+Use the other options of the installer to check logs, do maintenance, etc...

+## Longer version

 First you have to install and configure LXD (if it's the first time you do it).
 So select the option (1) of the autoinstaller and wait the end of the process

 Run the LXC autoinstaller again with `./lxc_autoinstaller.sh` to create the X-Cash container.
 The best option is to use a pre-built and updated X-Cash image.
 The autoinstaller supports download with a static URL (using wget) or a fast download from Opacity (encrypted anonymous cloud powered by cryptocurrencies).
 In the last case (default) the autoinstaller will download a python CLI tool for interacting with Opacity Storage, automatically removed after the download procedure.
 You have to copy/paste the provided file handle to download the X-Cash image.